mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 at system start, based on the configured PolicyContext or also by a manual action of an single application, for Local-Remote pairs that are known to be likely used soon, and to pre-establish, e.g., cryptographic context as well as potentially collect current information about path capabilities.
-Every time an actually connection with a specific PSI is established between the Local and Remote, the Association learns new Path information and stores them.
+Every time an actual connection with a specific PSI is established between the Local and Remote, the Association learns new Path information and stores them.
 This information can be used when a new transient is created, e.g. to decide which PSI to use (to provide the highest probably for a successful connection attempt) or which